 When connecting a system to an Exoscale setup, you have multiple options.
 This handbook provides an overview of these options.
-The fundamental goal is to connect an on-premises system to an Exoscale setup, two Exoscale regions with each other, or Exoscale to a different cloud provider.
+The fundamental goal is to join an on-premises system to an Exoscale setup, two Exoscale regions, or Exoscale to a different cloud provider.

 It is recommended that you review the Internet Basics Handbook before this!